SeanDougherty/Substitution-Cipher-Breaker/README.md

-# Caesar Cipher Breaker
+# Substitution Cipher Breaker

-This is a C++ program that is designed to aid in the breaking of Caesar Ciphers.
+This is a C++ program that is designed to aid in the breaking of Substitution Ciphers.

 ---
 ## COMPILING